Q.1. Name the popular fields of Indian handicrafts industry.

 Ans.
 The state of industrial sector on the eve of independence is discussed below:

-(i) Decay of Handicraft Industry: The traditional handicraft industry in India was an important industry of pre-British period.
+(a) Decay of Handicraft Industry: The traditional handicraft industry in India was an important industry of pre-British period.
 British misrule in India led to the decline of Indian handcrafts.

-(ii) Lack of Basic and Heavy Industries: During the British rule, priority was seldom given to the basic and heavy industries.
+(b) Lack of Basic and Heavy Industries: During the British rule, priority was seldom given to the basic and heavy industries.
 At the time of independence, Tata Iron and Steel Company (TISCO) was the only basic industry in India.

 Q.14.
 Describe the role of public sector during British Rule.

 Ans.
 During the British Rule, the role and operation of the public sector remained very limited.
 It was only confined to areas that provided large market for British products.
 Railways, power generation, communications, ports and some other departmental undertakings were the main areas under operation of public sector.

 Q.15.
 State the factors responsible for the downfall of indigenous handicraft industries during British Rule.